Kim2091/helpful-scripts/ICC to sRGB/README.md

 How to use: `python icc_to_srgb.py input_folder output_folder`

 **Arguments:**
+### Arguments:
-* `input_folder` - Path to a directory containing images to process
+* `input_path` - Path to a single image file or a directory containing images to process.
-* `output_folder` - Directory where processed images will be saved
+* `output_path` - Path to the output file (if processing a single image) or directory where processed images will be saved (if processing a folder).

 **Supported Input Formats:**
 * PNG